xdy/twodsix-foundryvtt/README.md

 * Cepheus Engine and Samardan Press:tm: are the trademarks of Jason "Flynn" Kemp; I am not affiliated with Jason "Flynn" Kemp or Samardan Press:tm:.
 * Cepheus Light and Stellagama Publishing are the trademarks of Stellagama Publishing; I am not affiliated with Stellagama Publishing.
 * Cepheus Faster Than Light and Stellagama Publishing are the trademarks of Stellagama Publishing; I am not affiliated with Stellagama Publishing.
-* Barbaric!, Sword of Cepheus, Cepheus Light, and Stellagama Publishing are the trademarks of Stellagama Publishing; I am not affiliated with Stellagama Publishing.
+* Barbaric!, Sword of Cepheus, Cepheus Light, Cepheus Atom, Cepheus Deluxe and Stellagama Publishing are the trademarks of Stellagama Publishing; I am not affiliated with Stellagama Publishing.
 * The Traveller game in all forms is owned by Far Future Enterprises.
 Copyright 1977 - 2008 Far Future Enterprises.
 Traveller is a registered trademark of Far
 Future Enterprises.
 Far Future permits web sites and fanzines for this game, provided it contains this notice, that Far Future is notified, and subject to a withdrawal of permission on 90 days notice.
 The contents of this site are for personal, non-commercial use only.
 Any use of Far Future Enterprises's copyrighted material or trademarks anywhere on this web site and its files should not be viewed as a challenge to those copyrights or trademarks.
 In addition, any program/articles/file on this site cannot be republished or distributed without the consent of the author who contributed it.